Functional Data Analysis by Matrix Completion: Problem Statement

 respectively, where the terms on the right are the covariance operators, and kernels, of $Y$ and $W$, respectively:

-We will understand the smoothness in $Y$ to represent smooth variation of $X$, i.e. large scale variation occurring over the entire $[0,1]$.
+We will understand the smoothness in $Y$ to represent smooth variation of $X$, that is, large scale variation occurring over the entire $[0,1]$.
 On the other hand, the roughness of $W$ corresponds to variations that occur at \emph{scales distinctly smaller} than the global scale $[0,1]$, but not necessarily the instantaneous time scale that characterizes white noise: variation that is smooth only at \emph{shorter time scales}.

 Heuristically, if $\mathscr{B}$ is to capture variation at short time scales only, say at scales of order $\delta\in(0,1)$, we expect its kernel to vanish outside a band of size $\delta$,

 Of course, it will still admit a Mercer decomposition